How do Different Colors Affect Your Feelings?

 - There are 105 shades of red.
-Since antiquity, this color has been related to the upper classes.
-This is why it’s linked to richness.
+Since ancient times, this color has been related to the upper classes.
+This is why it’s linked to wealth.

-- Red is also a dynamic color, which encourages the most intense activity.
+- Red is also a dynamic color, which encourages more intense activity.

 - Here’s an interesting fact about the color red: according to the studies conducted by Dr. Heller, red is the color that animals like least.